pnesfield/WindowsVersion/README.md

-## WindowsVersion
+## WindowsVersion winver

-Finds version of a well known Windows file gets version and prints result
+Win PE Find version of the OS on a computer's disk.
+Looks for a well known Windows file ntoskrnl.exe, gets version and prints result.

+Designed for use during computer recycling, assumes the OS is licensed and that a reinstall would activate properly.
+Boot to straight to Win PE, check OS and then proceed with installation.

-Designed to run in Win PXE so that the version of Windows can be seen without logging in.
-This involves, statically linked libraries and the exe will run.
+Designed to run in Win PXE this involves statically linked libraries, setup in VS project properties.

+F:>WindowsVersion

 C: Not Found